raphaacosta/Here-Your-Quotes-Api/README.md

 ## 🚀 Getting Started

+  Clone this repository:
 ```bash
   $ git clone https://github.com/raphaacosta/Here-Your-Quotes-Api.git
 ```
-  in the root of the project run:
+  Go to the directory and run:
 ```bash
   $ yarn install
   or
   $ npm install
 ```

-  then run:
+  To install all dependencies, then run:
 ```bash
   $ npx knex migrate:latest --knexfile knexfile.ts migrate:latest
 ```
-  and finally, run: `$ yarn dev` or `$ npm dev` to run the API.
+  to run the migrations to the databasse, then run: `$ yarn dev` or `$ npm dev` to run the API.

   ## 👍 Contribute